jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 Where any applicant for a benefit dies before the completion of the investigation of his application, the chief executive may, in the chief executive's discretion, grant the benefit as if the applicant had not died, and in such a case the provisions of sections 61D and 61DA to 61DF shall apply as if the applicant had been in receipt of the benefit at the time of his death.

 ### 63 Conjugal status for benefit purposes
-For the purposes of determining any application for any benefit, or of reviewing any benefit already granted, or of determining the rate of any benefit, or of the granting of any payment of a funeral grant under section 61DB or of any welfare programme approved by the Minister under section 124(1)(d), or of assessing the financial means of any person under section 69FA or Part 4 the chief executive may in the chief executive's discretion—and may determine a date on which they shall be regarded as having commenced to live apart or a date on which they shall be regarded as having entered into such a relationship, as the case may be, and may then in the chief executive's discretion grant a benefit, refuse to grant a benefit, or terminate, reduce, or increase any benefit already granted, from that date accordingly.
+For the purposes of determining any application for any benefit, or of reviewing any benefit already granted, or of determining the rate of any benefit, or of the granting of any payment of a funeral grant under section 61DB or of any welfare programme approved by the Minister under section 124(1)(d), or of assessing the financial means of any person under section 69FA or Part 4 (and with every determination under this section also applying for every debt-recovery or offence provision in or under this Act), but subject to section 151, the chief executive may in the chief executive's discretion—and may determine a date on which they shall be regarded as having commenced to live apart or a date on which they shall be regarded as having entered into such a relationship, as the case may be, and may then in the chief executive's discretion grant a benefit, refuse to grant a benefit, or terminate, reduce, or increase any benefit already granted, from that date accordingly.
   (a) regard as single any applicant or beneficiary who is married or in a civil union but is living apart from his or her spouse or partner:
   (b) regard as married any 2 people who, not being legally married or in a civil union, have entered into a relationship in the nature of marriage—